Book a Call

 How often should you do it?

-The frequency of how actively you must engage with your virtual assistant would depend on the importance of the task and its duration.
+The frequency of how actively you must engage in remote collaboration with your virtual assistant would depend on the importance of the task and its duration.
 For example, a VA that manages your social media platforms would need to constantly send reports on daily engagements, leads, and messages.
 On the other hand, an online graphic designer or video editor would only need to send the first draft for feedback, maybe a second one, then finally the finished project.
 So how often should you meet with your virtual assistant?
 Depending on the project you're working on, meetings can be held daily, weekly, monthly, quarterly, or even annually.

 Where should I do it and what apps should I use?